wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `PowerAuthAuthentication` object now supports only a possession factor.

   - `PowerAuthToken` class:
     - `generateHeader()` - is not recommended to use.
-You migrate your code to use `PowerAuthTokenStore.generateAuthenticationHeader()` to make sure the PowerAuth SDK for watchOS synchronize the time with the server properly.
+You should migrate your code to use `PowerAuthTokenStore.generateAuthenticationHeader()` to make sure the PowerAuth SDK for watchOS synchronizes the time with the server properly.